 When many think of Cowtown, as Fort Worth is affectionately known, they picture the cowboy-led cattle drives that amble down Exchange Avenue twice a day in the Stockyards National Historic District.
 What may not always come to mind is that Fort Worth is also the “museum capital of the Southwest” and home to the third-largest arts district in the nation.
 There are five major museums spanning the world’s history of art and artifact located just blocks from each other, all surrounded by yet more museums, cultural venues and historically significant stopping points.

 So how did a city that was first established as an army outpost in 1849, later playing a huge part in the American Longhorn cattle trade, come to be the home of everything from Andy Warhol’s silkscreened Marilyns to two Claude Monet masterpieces, of world premiere plays to big-budget musicals starring Broadway talent?
 The answer: A population’s desire to prove it could be a place where both cowboys and culture are welcome.

-The Old West theme continues at the Amon Carter Museum (closed until September 14 for renovations), where the late Fort Worth Star-Telegram founder’s extensive personal collection of American art has been on display since 1961.
+The Old West theme continues at the Amon Carter Museum, where the late Fort Worth Star-Telegram founder’s extensive personal collection of American art has been on display since 1961.
 Expect to find everything from paintings by Winslow Homer, Frederic Remington and Charles M. Russell, to sculptures by Lincoln Memorial artist Daniel Chester French, along with a collection of 45,000 photographic prints that make the museum one of the country’s major repositories of American photography.
 Likewise, the Sid Richardson Museum in Sundance Square specializes in more works by Remington and Russell, along with others who reflected both the romance and reality of the American West through their art.
 The museum welcomes more than 50,000 visitors annually.